Accelerating discovery of infrared nonlinear optical materials with large shift current via high-throughput screening

 \subsection{Application of the dataset for AI-driven screening}

 The comprehensive dataset generated by our high-throughput screening serves as a foundational resource for data-driven discovery.
 As a demonstration, we utilized the DeepMD-kit~\cite{wang2018deepmd} to train our DFT database for the coarse screening of potential candidates with strong shift current response from the large-scale MP database, thereby narrowing the scope for subsequent precise calculations.
 Instead of training a model from scratch, we adopted a transfer learning strategy based on the DPA3 graph neural network (GNN)~\cite{wang2025graph}, a pre-trained large atomic model originally designed for interatomic potentials.
+DPA3 provides publicly available pre-trained weights and has demonstrated strong transferability as an atomistic encoder for materials.
+Thus, it is therefore adopted in this work to validate the feasibility of our pipeline for screening shift-current candidates.
 We refer to this specialized shift-current predictor as \textbf{DPA3-$\sigma$}.
-Specifically, DPA3-$\sigma$ utilizes the pre-trained DPA3 parameters to generate high-quality structural embeddings, which are then mapped to the maximum shift current response $\sigma = |\sigma^{abc}(\omega)|_{max}$ via a multi-layer perceptron (MLP) (Fig.~\ref{fig:dpa3}(a)).
+Specifically, DPA3-$\sigma$ utilizes the pre-trained DPA3 parameters to generate high-quality structural embeddings, which are then mapped to the maximum shift current response $\sigma = |\sigma^{abc}(\omega)|_{max}$ via a multi-layer perceptron (MLP) (Figure~\ref{fig:dpa3}(a)).
 The DFT dataset (structures with $N_{atom} < 20$) was randomly split into training (80\%) and validation (20\%) sets.
 By leveraging the geometric features encoded in the pre-trained DPA3, DPA3-$\sigma$ significantly improves prediction efficiency on our finite dataset.
 We also applied a log-transformation ${y} = \ln(1+\sigma)$ to the target variable to mitigate the impact of large numerical variations.